Moms Who Can't Breastfeed Can't Breastfeed?

 believe what a terrible feeling it is to fail in breastfeeding.
 As

-there was something to calm down new sleep deprived moms whose bodies
+there were something to calm down new sleep-deprived moms whose bodies

 are in pain because of latching positions and instead of "15 minutes" at

 each breast, they spend hours awake to feed their baby.

 newborn would drink a whole 2 oz bottle after being at my breasts for

 more than 90 minutes.
 I gave up at month 4 with my first son and at day 7

 with my second because I had a 3-year-old who also needed my attention

 and I could not sit there for long hours with tubes and all other kinds

 people knew that some moms don’t choose formula because of their own